-8.5.1.4 FITNESS OF FLIGHT CREWMEMBERS
+8.5.1.4 FITNESS OF FLIGHT CREW MEMBERS

-- (a) No person may act as PIC or in any other capacity as a required flight crew member when he or she is aware of any decrease in his or her medical fitness which might render the crewmember unable to safely exercise the privileges of his or her licence. - (b) The PIC shall be responsible for ensuring that a flight is not:

-- (1) Commenced if any flight crewmember is incapacitated from performing duties by any cause such as injury, sickness, fatigue, the effects of alcohol or drugs; or - (2) Continued beyond the nearest suitable aerodrome if a flight crewmember's capacity to perform functions is significantly reduced by impairment of faculties from causes such as fatigue, sickness or lack of oxygen.
+- (a) No person may act as PIC or in any other capacity as a required flight crew member when he or she is aware of any decrease in his or her medical fitness that might render the crew member unable to safely exercise the privileges of his or her licence. - (b) The PIC shall be responsible for ensuring that a flight is not: - (1) Commenced if any flight crew member is incapacitated from performing duties by any cause such as injury, sickness, fatigue, the effects of alcohol or drugs; or - (2) Continued beyond the nearest suitable aerodrome if a flight crew member's capacity to perform functions is significantly reduced by impairment of faculties from causes such as fatigue, sickness or lack of oxygen.